Extending the Known Region of Nonlocal Boxes that Collapse Communication Complexity: Conclusion

 \section{Conclusion}

-After generalizing the BBLMTU protocol, we found in Theorem \ref{thm: sufficient condition} a new sufficient condition for a box to collapse communication complexity.
-In FIG. \ref{fig: case 1}, we represented examples of new collapsing regions, which are analytically determined by the condition in the theorem, in contrast with previous numerical results \cite{BS09}.
-According to our present intuition of Nature \cite{vD99, BBLMTU06, BS09, BG15}, this means that our new collapsing boxes are unlikely to appear in Nature.
+After generalizing the BBLMTU protocol, we found in Theorem \ref{thm: sufficient condition} a new sufficient condition for a box to collapse communication complexity, with the following advantages: (1) it is valid in the whole $8$-dimensional convex set $\NS$, in contrast with the analytical result of~\cite{BS09} (it holds only in the segment joining $\PR$ and $\SR$), and (2) it is completely analytical, with an explicit formula for the boundary of the new collapsing area, in contrast to previous numerical results~\cite{BS09, EWC22PRL} (as far as we know, the boundary of these two results has not yet been analytically computed).
+In FIG. \ref{fig: case 1}, we presented two examples of new collapsing regions.
+Note that the importance of our result is emphasized by considering the many known impossibility results \cite{BG15, Mor16, SWH20}.
+According to our present intuition of Nature \cite{vD99, BBLMTU06, BS09, BG15}, a consequence is that our new collapsing boxes are unlikely to appear in Nature.

-Hence, we partially answered the open question, but there is still a gap to be filled: what other nonlocal boxes collapse communication complexity?
+Hence, we partially answer the open question, but there is still a gap to be filled: what other nonlocal boxes collapse communication complexity?